yojimboking/jimbocore/_articles/Exocore Installation Instructions.md

 Remember that you still control what is actually publicly published on the public site with the `published: true/false` tag at the top of each file.

-## 5. Configuring your Exocore
+## Configuring your Exocore

 1. Navigate to ```/_config.yml``` to change the Title and URL of your exocore.
 2. Navigate to ```/_data/user.yml``` to change your username and profile picture.
 3. Navigate to ```/styles.scss``` to select between different themes.

-## 6. Optional: Setup Mobile Editing
+## Optional: Setup Mobile Editing

 Obsidian has a good [mobile app](https://obsidian.md/mobile) if you want to do mobile editing, but you'll either need to store your Exocore on a cloud service such as iCloud or Google Drive to get the files on your phone, or pay $10/mon for [Obsidian Sync](https://obsidian.md/sync).
 The exocore is entirely text so it is very lightweight, the standard cloud drive 5-15GB free tiers all have more than enough to storage unless you're hosting many PDFs or large files.

 You'll need to download their respective apps to point Obsidian to them on your local drive on both PC and mobile.
 For example, with Google Drive, you just download [Drive for Desktop](https://www.google.com/intl/en_in/drive/download/) and [Drive for Android](https://play.google.com/store/apps/details?id=com.google.android.apps.docs&hl=en_US&gl=US) and login and your files will be accessible on the Obsidian apps.

 Warning: For iOS, you will *need* to use iCloud storage, Apple doesn't support other cloud storage solutions.
 If you're familiar with git workflows, you can also [sync with Git using Working Copy or iSH](https://forum.obsidian.md/t/mobile-setting-up-ios-git-based-syncing-with-mobile-app-using-working-copy/16499) as an alternative to iCloud.

-## 7. Using your Exocore
+## Using your Exocore

-Continue on to [[Using your Exocore|using-exocore|]] to familiarize yourself with the editor interface and begin writing new notes.
+Continue on to [[Using your Exocore|using-exocore]] to familiarize yourself with the editor interface and begin writing new notes.

 [//begin]: # "Autogenerated link references for markdown compatibility"
 [exocore|exocortex]: exocore "Exocore Executive Summary"